ICML 2026 Workshop

 Semantic Alignment Evaluation for Autoformalization

-Evaluate whether autoformalization preserves mathematical intent, using the FormalRx dataset built on the SCI Error Taxonomy (28 error categories).
+Evaluate whether autoformalization preserves mathematical intent, using the FormalRx-Test dataset built on the SCI Error Taxonomy (28 error categories).

 1. Verdict: Is the formalization semantically aligned?